yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* Aug.
+2024: New position started at [Florida State University](https://www.fsu.edu/).
-* June 2024: Dissertation defense passed.
+* Jun.
+2024: Dissertation defense passed.
 * May 2024: Two papers accepted by SIGKDD.
 * May 2024: One paper accepted by ACL.
 * May 2024: One paper accepted by ICML.